-There are two types of tests for Coronavirus Disease 19, viral tests and antibody tests.
-According to the CDC:
+There are different types of tests for Coronavirus Disease 19, including diagnostic viral tests and antibody tests.
+Your doctor will help you determine which type of test is right for you.

-- Household contacts of confirmed positive COVID-19 individuals (small children are not encouraged to be tested unless they are symptomatic).
+- If you have had close contact with someone with confirmed positive COVID-19 (small children are not encouraged to be tested unless they are symptomatic)

 What to expect: